By Donna Cardillo, RN, MA, CSP, FAAN

 When Jane asked for my advice, I explained that since she’d been away from the bedside for more than four years, she had two choices: Either take a refresher course on her own or find a hospital that offered a reentry program for RNs who had been away from patient care.

-Jane’s next step was to peruse the websites of her state nurses association (she was not a member) and her state board of nursing to locate local refresher courses.
-If she couldn’t find the information online, she called or e-mailed them.
+Jane’s next step was to peruse the websites of her state chapter of the American Nurses Association (ANA) and her state board of nursing to locate local refresher courses.
+If she couldn’t find the information online, I urged her to call or e-mail them.
 Once Jane had the list, I advised her to look for a program that offered a good balance of classroom and clinical time (complete with preceptor).
 She located two programs within a reasonable driving distance.
 She was surprised to discover that refresher courses took two or three months to complete and cost more than $1,000.
 She was unhappy about having to wait three months to get started back in her career.

-I suggested that Jane volunteer in a health care setting while she completed her refresher course.
+I advised Jane to seek volunteer opportunities in a healthcare setting while she completed her refresher course.
 This would help her ease her way back into nursing, sharpen old skills, and learn new ones.
 It would also give her some recent, relevant experience to put on her résumé and something current to discuss on an interview and mention in a cover letter.
 Once she thought about it, Jane said she felt a little more secure getting up to speed through volunteering rather than plunging right back into paid hospital work.
 She’d been nervous about going straight back to work, but she didn’t want to admit it for fear of appearing weak.

-I urged Jane, who had belonged to some specialty associations years before, to get active in her state nurses association.
+I encouraged Jane, who had belonged to some specialty associations years before, to get active in her state chapter of the ANA.
 Attending local meetings, I said, would help her reconnect to her profession, get current on issues and information, make valuable contacts, and build a support system.
-I also reminded her that networking was a great way to find and get a job.
+I also reminded her that networking was a very effective way to find and get a job.

-Within a month’s time, Jane had started a refresher course, joined her state nurses association, and volunteered at the local branch of the American Diabetes Association.
+Within a month’s time, Jane had started a refresher course, joined ANA, and volunteered at the local branch of the American Diabetes Association.
 She was answering phone calls from people newly diagnosed with diabetes and explaining where they could find information, providers, supplies, and support groups.
 In fact, Jane became so interested in the work that she started thinking about pursuing diabetes education as a specialty.
 By the time she had finished the refresher course, Jane had been offered a part-time job in a hospital-based diabetic treatment center as a result of a contact she had made through her volunteer work.
-She also was offered a hospital staff nurse position through a connection she had made at a nurses association dinner meeting she had attended.
+She also was offered a hospital staff nurse position through a connection she had made at an association dinner meeting she had attended.

 Jane accepted both positions.